 How it works

-Unlike the PolarDB three-layer decoupling (RDMA) solution, which accesses remote memory over an RDMA network, PolarCXLMem uses the CXL.mem protocol to directly map CXL memory devices to the host's physical address space.
-For the database kernel, DRAM and CXL memory form a single, non-hierarchical Buffer Pool.
-The CPU uses native
+PolarCXLMem uses the CXL.mem protocol to map CXL memory devices into the host's physical address space.
+From the database engine's perspective, DRAM and CXL memory form a single, non-hierarchical Buffer Pool — the CPU reads and writes both using native Load/Store instructions with no data copying or page swapping between memory tiers.

-The CXL.cache protocol ensures data consistency between the CPU cache and CXL memory at the hardware level.
-This eliminates the need for the database software to perform additional cache management, which simplifies the architecture and improves efficiency.
+B. Hardware-level cache coherency.
+The CXL.cache protocol keeps CPU cache and CXL memory consistent at the hardware level.
+The database software requires no additional cache management, which simplifies the architecture.

 Benefits